neviaumi/portfolio/docs/adr/20241210-ssg-frontend.md

 ## Context and Problem Statement

-I want my portfolio site hosted on GitHub Pages and to fetch content from a CMS directly onto the page.
+I want my portfolio site hosted on GitHub Pages and to fetch content from a CMS directly on the page.
-GitHub Pages should be the only infrastructure needed to deploy my portfolio.
+GitHub Pages should be the only infrastructure required to deploy my portfolio.

 ## Decision Drivers

-- Seamless React component integration.
-Specifically, I want to use MUI.
+- Seamless React component integration; specifically, I want to use MUI (Material-UI).
-- Seamless integration with Google Tag Manager (GTM).
+- Smooth integration with Google Tag Manager (GTM).

 ## Considered Options